yukebrillianth/rly-unlck/README.md

 - **🎨 Zero Modifications to UI** — Looks and behaves exactly like official Rallly
 - **📦 Standalone Build** — Next.js standalone output for minimal container footprint

 > **⚠️ Important:** This fork is intended for **personal, educational, or internal use only**.
 If you're running a commercial deployment or want to support the original creator, please purchase an official license from [rallly.co](https://rallly.co).
+This project is truly impressive, and if you plan on using it to its full potential, make sure you purchase a legitimate license key.

 ---